wki/Provision-DSL/README.md

 =============

-a simple provisioning toolkit allowing to deploy and configure a remote machine in a simple way.
+a simple provisioning toolkit allowing to deploy and configure a remote machine in a simple way without having to install things on the remote before.

 having a config file like: